Snubbed and hated: How Slovenia's Janša treated MEPs

 Their visit came amid a broader EU dispute on rule of law, which could see funds withheld for backsliders, such as the Czech Republic, Hungary, and Poland.

-And Slovenia's abusive treatment of the EU Parliament delegation made it look even more like a member of the rogue club.
+And Slovenia's treatment of the EU Parliament delegation made it look even more like a member of the rogue club.

 Slovenia's prime minister Janez Janša, its defence minister, and its justice minister all snubbed the MEPs, declining to meet them without any explanation.